yairm210/Unciv/Uniques.md

 "Can only attack water" - Replaced with "Can only attack [unitFilter] units" or "Can only attack [tileFilter] tiles", depending on use

-"1 extra interception may be made per turn" - Replaced with "[amount] extra interceptions may be made per turn"

-"Bonus when intercepting []%" - Replaced with "[]% Damage when intercepting"

 "[stats] from [tileFilter] tiles in this city" - Replaced with "[stats] from [tileFilter] tiles [cityFilter]"

 "+[amount]% great person generation in this city" - Replaced with "[amount]% great person generation [cityFilter]"